April 30, 2023Review Recipe

 Kids love celebrating fall with a Halloween party.
 At Banner Events, they are big-time Halloween fans.
 Conjuring up a party plan that mixed both spooky and wickedly sweet witch-inspired details was so much fun.
 Karina Rigtrup of A Fresh Take Photography captured all of the spooktacular treats, creepy decorations Halloween games, and sweet party favors.

-- Goblins and ghouls alike love art and crafts!
-Take a peek at this roundup of 14 spooky Halloween projects and crafts!
+- Take a peek at this roundup of spooky Halloween projects and crafts

-While custom treats were definitely the highlight of the dessert table, color and theme coordinating candy favorites were housed in apothecary jars that I dressed up with ribbon and printable labels.
+While custom treats were definitely the highlight of the dessert table, color, and theme-coordinating candy favorites were housed in apothecary jars that were dressed up with ribbon and printable labels.

-I used my china hutch to display some creepier candy such as “bat droppings”, “eerie eyeballs” and “magic worms”.
+They used a China hutch to display some creepier candy such as “bat droppings”, “eerie eyeballs” and “magic worms”.

-My bat shaped candy dish held Hershey Kisses embellished with Halloween printables.
+A bat-shaped candy dish held Hershey’s Kisses embellished with Halloween printables.

 Sweets From Heaven, Outlets at Orange made coordinating witch broom, themed candy kabobs that flew off the shelves.

 Little ghouls and goblins had to act fast to snatch one before they were gone.